SocketDotTech/socket-docs/docs/fees.md

 3. `maxFees`
     Sets an upper limit for transaction fees, preventing excessive charges.
 In this example, it's set to `0.001 ETH`.
+    The user must have deposited at least this amount, ensuring the transmitter gets compensated for including this transaction in a batch.
+    If the actual cost is less than this amount, the user only pays what's needed.

 #### Dual Purpose Usage